May 6, 2025

 1. How Hard Is It to Get Into Dartmouth Medical School?

 Getting into Dartmouth Medical School will be challenging.
-This renowned medical school is considered to be one of the very best in the nation, so they’re highly selective with the students they let represent them!
+This renowned medical school is considered one of the best in the nation, so it’s highly selective about who it lets represent it.
+Accordingly, they only admit the brightest and most promising students, typically approximately 1.2% of their applicants.

 2. What GPA Do You Need to Get Into Dartmouth Medical School?